On lattice-polarized K3 surfaces: Smooth vs ADE K3 surfaces

 For any individual polarized ADE surface $(\oX,\oL)$, the corresponding smooth surface $X$ is the minimal resolution of singularities $\pi\colon X\to\oX$, and $L = \pi^*(\oL)$.
 Vice versa, for a smooth quasipolarized surface $(X,L)$, the line bundle $L$ is semiample and defines a contraction $\pi\colon X\to\oX$ to its ADE companion, with $\oL = \pi_*(L)$.
 So, the pairs $(X,L)$ and $(\oX,\oL)$ are in a natural bijection.

-Only when working with families does the difference become easily apparent.
+Only when working with families does the difference become apparent, as was already noted in \cite{burns1975on-the-torelli}.
 If $f\colon (\cX,\cL)\to (C,0)$ is a family of smooth K3 surfaces for which the line bundle $\cL_t$ is ample for a generic fiber $\cX_t$ but $\cL_0$ is not ample on $\cX_0$, then one can replace $f$ by a non-isomorphic family $f^+\colon(\cX^+,\cL^+)\to (C,0)$ obtained from $\cX$ by a flop in a $(-2)$-curve contained in the central fiber $\cX_0$.
 Fiberwise, the two families are isomorphic, but not globally.
 As a consequence, the moduli functor and the coarse moduli space of smooth quasipolarized K3 surfaces are not separated.

 However, the corresponding family $\bar f\colon \overline{\cX}\to (C,0)$ of ADE surfaces does not exhibit this behavior.
 The extension over $0$ is unique: It is obtained from $\cX$, resp.~$\cX^+$, by a contraction over $C$ defined by the semiample line bundle $\cL$, resp.~$\cL^+$.